tim-richter/next-boiler/README.md

 with semantic-release.
-When it comes to deployment and vercel you might like to use [vercel-action](https://github.com/marketplace/actions/vercel-action) to run all these scripts before the deployment to vercel or just run all scripts in one build command on vercel (ready to use: yarn ci:test-build)
+When it comes to deployment and vercel you might like to use [vercel-action](https://github.com/marketplace/actions/vercel-action) to run all these scripts before the deployment to vercel or just run all scripts in one build command on vercel (ready to use: pnpm ci:test-build)

 #### .storybook